City Clerk's Office

 Stephanie Mendoza (she/ella)

-The City Clerk's Office is the central hub for Evanston's administrative functions, playing a vital role across many areas.
-The Clerk’s Office maintains the City Code and publishes Ordinances and Resolutions to retain them as permanent records in the municipal library.
+The Office of the City Clerk is the central hub for Evanston's administrative functions, playing a vital role across many areas.
+The City Clerk maintains the City Code and publishes Ordinances and Resolutions, which are retained as permanent records in the municipal library.
 Annual updates to the Municipal Code are executed through amendatory ordinances.
 The City Clerk is also the custodian of the City seal and affixes it to necessary documents.

 The City Clerk facilitates compliance with the Open Meetings Act (OMA) and financial disclosure requirements, and serves as the manager for all Boards, Commissions, and Committees (BCC) regarding applications, appointments, terms, resignations, and retirements.
 Collaborating with the Mayor, Council Members, and staff, the Clerk's Office provides support for specific projects and represents the City at pertinent meetings upon request.